 Secondly, while Leegin took RPM in one direction, applying a rule of reason to conduct that had previously been unlawful per se, the Supreme Court’s Quanta Computer decision went in the other direction, restoring an invariant rule prohibiting resale price maintenance requirements from being enforced by means of patent infringement suits.

 Hovenkamp, Herbert J., "Resale Price Maintenance: Consignment Agreements, Copyrighted or Patented Products and the First Sale Doctrine" (2010).
-Faculty Scholarship.
+All Faculty Scholarship.
 1837.